Perspectives on History Staff

 Allison Miller has been editor of Perspectives on History since June 2015.
 She earned her PhD in history from Rutgers University–New Brunswick and for two years held a Mellon postdoctoral teaching fellowship at the University of Southern California.
 She is the author of "Am I Normal?
 American Vernacular Psychology and the Tomboy Body, 1900-1940," published in Representations (Spring 2013).
 Before entering graduate school, she worked in magazine publishing, with staff positions at Lingua Franca, Paper, and Cosmo Girl.
 Her reviews, essays, interviews, and reported pieces have appeared in The Nation, Newsday, Dissent, In These Times, the Village Voice, and Stay Free!, among other venues.
 Follow her on Twitter: @Cliopticon.

-Kritika Agarwal is the AHA’s associate editor, publications.
+Kritika Agarwal is the managing editor of Perspectives on History.
 She comes to the AHA from the University at Buffalo, SUNY (UB), where she completed her PhD in American Studies.
 In her role at the AHA, she writes and edits articles for Perspectives on History and Perspectives Daily.
 Follow her on Twitter: @kritikaldesi.

 Zoë Jackson is the editorial assistant for the AHA.
 She supports the publications department and the Research Division, and helps with other projects.
 Zoë received a BA in history in May 2016 from Cornell University, where she focused on early modern English history.

 Associate Editor, Web Content and Social Media